Wisembly/basil.js/README.md

 ## Tests

 To launch the test suite, make sure you have already installed the dependencies using ````npm install````.
 Tests are launching in all your installed browsers.
 They're also launched on Travis CI, in PhantomJS.

 ````
 npm test
+npm run-script test-plugins
 ````

 ## License